 Center for Science and Technology Policy Research

-Lisa Dilling is Assistant Professor of Environmental Studies, a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES) and a member of the Center for Science and Technology Policy Research at the University of Colorado, Boulder.
+Lisa Dilling is Director of Western Water Assessment, Assistant Professor of Environmental Studies, a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES) and a member of the Center for Science and Technology Policy Research at the University of Colorado, Boulder.
 Her career has spanned both research and practice arenas of the science-policy interface, including program leadership for NOAA and the U.S. Global Change Research Program.
 Her current research focuses on the use of information in decision making and science policies related to climate change, adaptation, and the carbon cycle.
 She is a co-editor of the book Creating a Climate for Change: Communicating climate change and facilitating social change from Cambridge University Press.

 - Governing Geoengineering Research: Why, When and How?

 - Promoting Adaptation Success in Natural Resource Management Through Decision Support: Lessons from the Great Plains and Rocky Mountain Regions

 - Opportunities and Challenges for Carbon Management on U.S. Public Lands

 - Managing carbon in a multiple use world: The implications of land-use decision context for carbon management

 - Climate Change and Western Public Lands: A Survey of U.S. Federal Land Managers on the Status of Adaptation Efforts